A Dallas Cowboys football blog

 3rd in EPA, 4th in Points Allowed, 2nd in Yards Per Play, 3rd in First Downs Allowed

-You may not like to hear this, but the Washington Football Team has the best in the and one of the best defenses in the NFL.
+You may not like to hear this, but the Washington Football Team has the best defense in the NFC East and one of the best defenses in the NFL.
 A legit top-three defense.
-They've done a fantastic job building that side of the ball at all three levels and have a defense that is going to keep a Ryan Fitzpatrick-led offense in contention in 2021.
+They’ve done a fantastic job building that side of the ball at all three levels and have a defense that is going to keep a Ryan Fitzpatrick-led offense in contention in 2021.

 They’ve had one of the best defensive fronts in football, in contention with the Tampa Bay Buccaneers for the best in the NFL.
 Their front four of Chase Young, Jonathan Allen, Daron Payne, and Montez Sweat are as athletic and explosive as there is in the league.
 None of these guys are liabilities on any down and distance and the Cowboys have seen firsthand what they’re capable of.